amitmerchant1990/reverie/_posts/2024-9-23-seacrowd-emnlp-2024.md

 layout: post
 title:
 categories: Announcement,Project
-excerpt: 🎉 Exciting news!
-SEACrowd's very first publication has been accepted at EMNLP 2024! 🚀
 ---

 🎉 Exciting news!
 SEACrowd's very first publication has been accepted at EMNLP 2024! 🚀